nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Database

-Our SQL database is established using PgAdmin.
+Our SQL database was created using Postres through PgAdmin4.
 We then use Python to upload the data to our PgAdmin database.
 The data is then pull through the database into our Python file to analyze.
 Finally, once we have analyzed our data, we will create new SQL tables using some of the data that we found that needed additional analysis.
+SQLalchemy within jupyter notebook was used to import the data from the database into the machine learning model.

 ## Github